Hadiyah-Nicole Green

-Dr. Hadiyah-Nicole Green is an American medical physicist known for the development of a method using laser-activated nanoparticles as a potential cancer treatment.
+Hadiyah-Nicole Green (1981-) is an American medical physicist, known for the development of a method using laser-activated nanoparticles as a potential cancer treatment.
 She is one of 66 black women to earn a Ph.D. in physics in the United States between 1973 and 2012, and is the second black woman and the fourth black person ever to earn a doctoral degree in physics from The University of Alabama at Birmingham.

 Early life and education

 Green was orphaned at a young age and raised by her aunt and uncle in St. Louis, Missouri.
 She was the first in her family to attend college.

 After her high school graduation, Green attended a summer program in computer science at Xavier University of Louisiana.
-She received a full academic scholarship to Alabama A&M University, where she earned her bachelor's degree in Physics with a specialization in Optics and a minor in Mathematics in 2003.
+She received a full academic scholarship to Alabama A&M University, where she earned her bachelor's degree in physics with a specialization in optics and a minor in mathematics in 2003.
 She has spoken about how her experiences at Xavier and Alabama A&M led her to become a strong advocate for Historically Black Colleges and Universities (HBCUs) by giving her a chance to get to know herself and develop as her own person.

-Green continued her education at the University of Alabama at Birmingham, where she earned her M.Sc. in Physics in 2009 and her Ph.D. in Physics in 2012.
+Green continued her education at the University of Alabama at Birmingham, where she earned her M.Sc. in physics in 2009 and her Ph.D. in physics in 2012.
 Her thesis, "A Minimally-Invasive Multifunctional Nano-Enabled Approach for Selective Targeting, Imaging, and NIR Photothermal Therapy of Tumors", was supervised by Sergey B. Mirov.